liskajiri/wikidata_graph_ml/README.md

 - Bonds between molecules in proteins

 Link prediction is traditionally done using pairs of nodes, we predict if there exists an edge between them.
-The original nodes are infused with negative samples of edges and the model's task is to predict the true edges, while disregarding the negative edges.
+The original nodes are infused with negative samples of edges and the model's task is to predict the true edges while disregarding the negative edges.

 ## Dataset preprocessing